 In 2004 Scalextric released its highly acclaimed Scalextric Digital system allowing up to six cars at a time on a two lane layout.
 This system allows lane changing, overtaking, drafting, pit stops and braking, making it the most realistic slot car racing experience available.

-What's your Scalextric worth?
+What's your Scalextric worth in 2021?
 Here are some recently sold items.